openshift/openshift-origin-design/designs/developer/operator-serverless-45/event-source-add.md

 Figure 10 - Resource Limits

 ### Upon Creation
-Once created, navigate to topology, display the event source which was created along with the Sink Connector.
+Once created, the user will be automatically navigated to the topology view and see the event source which was created along with the Sink Connector.

 ## Creation by YAML Editor
 ### Type
 When only a single Event Source type is available, if the event source type supports creation by the YAML Editor, it would look like this:

 ![event-source-11](img/event-source-11.png)
 Figure 11 - Single type available, which supports YAML creation